dola/fifty-shades/articles/ci-cd-done-right.md

 ## Short Introduction and History of CI

 Continuous integration (CI) was adopted and driven by the extreme programming (XP) methodology in order to combat _integration hell_.
 XP first advocated writing unit tests which every developer can run locally before merging to the mainline.
-In later iterations of XP the concept of a build server was introduced and further improvements led to what we refer to as CI:
+In later iterations of XP the concept of a build server was introduced, and further improvements led to what we refer to as CI:

 * Fast automated builds
 * Run on every commit
 * Including tests